infinite-table/infinite-react/www/pages/blog/2022/09/01/infinite-table-monthly-update-august-2022.page.md

 description: "Infinite Table update for August 2022"
 author: [admin]
 ---
-In August, we've contined our work on preparing for our Autumn release, mainly focusing on adding new functionalities and documenting them thoroughly, along with improving existing features and documentation.
+In August, we continued our work on preparing for our Autumn release, mainly focusing on adding new functionalities and documenting them thoroughly, along with improving existing features and documentation.

 We have implemented a few new functionalities: